MRTG Statistic Updater

 version 1.10

-You need to have Windows NT 4.0 with at least Service Pack 3, a TCP connection, and MRTG up and running before attempting to install the MRTG Statistic Updater.
+RequirementsYou need to have Windows NT 4.0 with at least Service Pack 3, a TCP connection, and MRTG up and running before attempting to install the MRTG Statistic Updater.Installing the Service

 (NOTE: You must have MRTG up and running before using this!
-If you don't have it running, this won't help you, nor can I. The MRTG distribution site is here, and a great list of FAQs is here.)
+If you don't have it running, this won't help you, nor can I. The MRTG distribution site is here, and a great list of FAQs is here.)Removing the ServiceInstalling the MRTG Statistic Updater service is easy, provided that you've grabbed the installation files.

-Next, run the setup.exe application.
+MSU110.zip (1841 Kb, includes VB support files)Once you've done that, extract the files from the ZIP; extract them to a temporary directory, since the setup program will then take care of installing the application and support files into the proper locations.Next, run the setup.exe application.
 The default is to install into a directory named MrtgSvc in your current system drive's Program Files directory; you can change this if you'd like, and then finish the installation.
 Once you're done with this, you can delete the temporary setup files (although you probably want to hang onto the original archive).

 The next step is to install the service itself into NT; to do this, double-click on the install.bat batch file in the MrtgSvc directory.
 (All that this batch file does is run the application with a -i command-line parameter.)